MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

 ## Work with records

-The **Quick create Menu** makes it fast and easy to enter almost any type of information into the system.
+The **Quick create Menu** makes it fast and easy to add data into the system.

 1. To create a new record, on the navigation bar select, the More button ![Dynamics 365 for Customer Engagement apps ellipsis](../mobile-app/media/mobile-ellipsis.png "Dynamics 365 for Customer Engagement apps ellipsis").